• Skip to main content

 8. Storage/Shelf life: Refrigerate in an airtight sealed container.
 When properly stored, it can last 3 to 5 days.

 9. Re-heating: Ensaymada is best served warm.
-Re-heat in the microwave for 20 to 30 seconds.
+Reheat in the microwave for 20 to 30 seconds.
 Serve immediately and enjoy with coffee, hot chocolate, or tea.

 10. Variation: Ensaymada Ube and Monggo - ensaymada bread filled with ube halaya and sweet mung bean paste.

-11. Ensaymada Molder - the molder for ensaymada is called "brioche mold".
+11. Ensaymada Molder – the molder for ensaymada is called “brioche mold”.
 They usually come in different sizes.
-The ones I used are 3 ½ inches to 4 inches wide.
+The ones I used are 3 1/2 inches to 4 inches wide.
 A regular cupcake pan can be used as a substitute.
-It's suitable if you want a small size bread.
-Another option is an "egg tart molder" which also comes in different sizes.
+It’s suitable if you want a small size of bread.
+Another option is an “egg tart molder” which also comes in different sizes.
 All these can be bought online and in most baking stores.

 Jump to Video